szolotykh/kinisi-motor-controller-firmware/commands.md

 - is_reversed (bool): Whether or not the motor is reversed.
 - encoder_index (uint8_t): The index of the encoder to use for the controller.
   - Range: 0 to 3
+- is_encoder_reversed (bool): Reverses the encoder counting direction, independently of the motor's is_reversed.
+For closed-loop control the encoder must report a positive measured speed when a positive speed is commanded (negative feedback); if the controller runs away, flip this flag.
 - encoder_resolution (double): Encoder resolution in ticks per revolution.
 The value can not be negative or zero.
 - kp (double): Proportional constant of PID
 - ki (double): Integral constant of PID